PacktPublishing/ASP.NET-Core-5-Design-Patterns/README.md

 # Contribute

-Please open an issue if you find some missing docs, errors in the source code, or divergence between the book and the source code.
+Please open an issue if you find some missing docs, errors in the source code, or a divergence between the book and the source code.

 For more information, check out the [Code of conduct](CODE_OF_CONDUCT.md).